Choosing an agency

 Long gone are the days of a handful of firms controlling the marketing world.
-With the advances of technology and the introduction of digital, the advertising game has changed drastically since its 1960s hey day.
+With the advances of technology and the introduction of digital, the advertising game has changed drastically since its 1960s heyday.

-For small businesses, many rely on their own abilities and the abilities of their staff for in-house advertising and marketing needs.
+Small businesses, many rely on their own abilities and the abilities of their staff for in-house advertising and marketing needs.
 But for most emergent companies, a partnership with an agency, consultancy or outsourcing work is an unavoidable step in the growth process.

-The trouble with digital marketing is that it covers a huge number of areas and it’s not as simple as sending copy to the printers or approving artwork for an advert.
+The trouble with digital marketing is that it covers a huge number of areas and it’s not as simple as sending a copy to the printers or approving artwork for an advert.
 Done well, it can make an incredible difference to your business but it’s becoming increasingly difficult to tell who can do a good job.
 Just because someone is great at design does not mean they excel at web development and a web developer can’t necessarily make your website rank on Google.

 Below are two tips to help you sift through what is an increasingly complicated industry, where more and more people claim to be ‘experts’.

 1) Do they practice what they preach?

 - Does their website or social channels reflect the same polish and detailed consideration that you would want on your own web design or digital project?
 If they can’t deliver best-practice for themselves, don’t assume that they can deliver it for you.

 - With so many online marketing specialisms it’s not uncommon for agencies to outsource or hire freelancers but this can lead to problems if expectations aren’t managed.
 You should know who you’re paying for & if they have worked collaboratively before to avoid surprises.
 It also helps to speak to the third party if possible to ensure everyone is on the same page.
 All too often promises are made that can’t be kept when the person executing them isn’t present initially.